Tamrakar

+Names

-In India, the various names for the caste include Tamrakar (in Madhya Pradesh), Tambatkar, Tamera, Thathera, Thathara, Kasar, Kasera, Kansara (in Gujarat), Kangabanik (West Bengal), Otari, Twasta Kasar and Tambat (Maharashtra), Tamta (Gharwal & kumaon).
+In India, the various names for the caste include Tamrakar (in Madhya Pradesh), Tambatkar, Tamera, Thathera, Thathara, Kasar, Kasera, Kansara (in Gujarat), Kangsabanik (West Bengal), Otari, Twasta Kasar and Tambat (Maharashtra), Tamta (Gharwal & kumaon).
+Tamta of Bihar is a well known Dalit family.
 In Goa, they claim Brahmin status and call themselves Twashta Kasar Brahmin.
 In northern India, they also identify themselves as "Haihaivanshi Tamrakar Samaj", claiming Kshatriya descent from Sahasrabahu Arjuna and Haihaya dynasty.

-"Haihaivanshi Tamrakar Samaj" is also populated in Chhattisgarh.
+They are included in the (Other Backward Class) and scheduled caste category by the Government of Maharashtra and Government of uttrakhand respectively.

 Geography

-In Nepal, Tamrakars are spread all over the Kathmandu Valley, but are mostly concentrated in the heart of Patan, Kathmandu, Bhaktapur and Achham Nepal.
-Many live in various towns across Nepal.
-In Kathmandu, the main Tamrakar neighborhoods are Maru at Durbar Square, Yatkha Baha and Mahabati (Mahabouddha).
-In Patan, they are spread around the whole Patan area.
+In Nepal, Tamrakars are spread all over the Kathmandu Valley, but are mostly concentrated in the heart of Patan, Kathmandu, Bhaktapur, Achham and Kailali.

+Tamtas are now found in the United states as well, where some have married into the US-born Indian population.

 Traditional occupation

 Tamrakars are traditional coppersmiths who make household utensils of copper and brass according to the division of labour practiced from ancient times.
 Jewelry and ritual objects made of silver are other products.
 They are also known for making traditional musical instruments like the ponga and the payntah, long horns made of copper.

 Many Tamrakars of Kathmandu participated in the traditional Tibet trade, and used to operate shops in Lhasa in Tibet, Ladakh in India and other trade centers on the Silk Road.
-Following the Sino-Indian War in 1962 when the caravan route linking India and Tibet through Sikkim was shut down, the centuries-old trade system came to an end, and the merchants and craftsmen based in Tibet closed up shop and returned home to Nepal.

-Today, Tamrakars are involved in handicraft, retail trade and the professions, and can be found among the leading names in business and industry.